Kilowhisky/lambda-instrumentation-cdk-nodejs/README.md

 # CDK TypeScript project to test Nodejs Lambda

-This project was created using the [aws documentation for CDK](https://docs.aws.amazon.com/cdk/v2/guide/hello_world.html)
+This project was created using the [aws documentation for CDK](https://docs.aws.amazon.com/cdk/v2/guide/hello_world.html) to test Nodejs lambda instrumentation with New Relic using wrapper handler.

 Steps followed:
 * `cdk init app --language typescript` to create blank template